martinosorb/machine-learning-novice/_episodes/02-regression.md

 > # Predicting the Period of Pluto
 >
 > Pluto also orbits the sun.
-Can you use the fitted model to prdict the period of Pluto?
+Can you use the fitted model to predict the period of Pluto?
 > Some information on Pluto can be found on
 > [Wikipedia](https://en.wikipedia.org/wiki/Pluto) as well as on
 > [NASA's website](https://solarsystem.nasa.gov/planets/dwarf-planets/pluto/in-depth/)
+>
 > > ## Solution
+> >
 > > From the above links, Pluto has an average distance from the Sun
 > > of 39.5 AU.
 > >